tatumalenko/Moon/README.md

 > A Moon compiler written in F# using the .NET Core framework.

+# Assignments
+## Assignment 1
+You will find the assignment document located in `doc/a1/a1_40055122.pdf`.

 # Install
 **Requirements:** Depending on the approach used to execute the program, either the .NET Core 3.1.1 SDK or Docker is required to run the program.
 The following sections outline how to use either approaches.

 # Use
 ## Run
-There are three ways to run the command line program.
+There are two ways to run the command line program.

 ### 1. Using Docker (Recommended):
 ```sh